- Toughness and capability

 - Fuel economy (non Hybrids)

-All Tahoe models are built on GM's full-size SUV platform, with a fully boxed frame, coil-over-shock front suspension, and rack-and-pinion steering.
+Built on GM's full-size SUV platform, with a fully boxed frame, coil-over-shock front suspension, and rack-and-pinion steering, the Chevy Tahoe shares its package as well as most running gear with the GMC Yukon and Cadillac Escalade.
 At its best, the Tahoe is as responsive as any 5,600-pound vehicle can be and feels much more maneuverable than it should.
-It's more maneuverable than it might suggest, and it holds the road fairly well, considering it is a tall, heavy vehicle with a solid rear axle.
+Base versions of the Tahoe don't quite ride as well as top-of-the-line Yukon and Escalade models with the magnetic suspension, however, so check those out if you're looking to splurge a little.

 The Tahoe Hybrid gets many of the same features as the LT, and can be equipped with LTZ features as options.